Coping with Relapse

 It is important to be prepared for relapse.
 Know that it is possible and doesn’t mean you are weak or a failure.
 The best thing you can do after a relapse is to forgive yourself and go back to treatment.

 Coping with relapse is a part of the addiction process for most people.
 You should strive to avoid having one, but if you relapse, consider it a learning opportunity, not a total failure.
 If you can recognize the mistake, get back to treatment.
 Then, with the help of professional relapse prevention plan counseling services at The Ranch Tennessee, you can get sober again.
-Call us at 1.844.876.7680 today to learn more.
+Call us at our contact number today to learn more.